mixedbredie/highways-for-pgrouting/README.md

 ## 1. Load the data

 If you have Safe Software’s FME you can download the workbenches to create the database tables here: https://github.com/OrdnanceSurvey/OSMM-Highways-Network-Support but note that you will have to edit the workbenches to write to PostGIS instead of GeoPackage.
 Not hard if you’ve used FME before.
+Other data loaders will support loading Highways data once the data structure is finalised.

 The following tables are created by FME process: